Justinian Jessup

 Justinian Jessup made his NBL debut with the Illawarra Hawks at 22 years of age.
 He scored five points in his first game.

-While the Hawks fought for, and retained their name, they faced several further challenges, the first being Bairstow, who after missing nine games with a minor hip issue was ruled out for the rest of the season and Daniel Grida, who ruptured the ACL in his right knee whilst playing in the state league.
-Add to that the struggles of Adel (5.9 points, 3.6 rebounds, and 2 assists), who was never able to make a impact in the NBL, requested a release from his contract mid-way through the season, in a attempt to prevent any harm to his future NBA chances.
+While the Hawks fought for and retained their name, they faced further challenges.
+Cam Bairstow, after missing nine games with a minor hip issue, was ruled out for the rest of the season.
+Daniel Grida ruptured the ACL in his right knee while playing in the state league.
+Adding to that were the struggles of Deng Adel (5.9 points, 3.6 rebounds, and 2 assists), who was unable to make an impact in the NBL and requested a release from his contract midway through the season to avoid harming his future NBA prospects.

-Jessup would notch up a season high of 26-points twice and return for the Hawks for NBL22 after playing in the NBA summer league.
+Jessup notched a season-high of 26 points twice and returned to the Hawks for NBL22 after playing in the NBA Summer League.

 2021/22

-After playing for the Golden State Warriors in the 2021 NBA Summer League, Jessup re-joined the Hawks for the second season of his NBL Next Stars contract.
-Illawarra’s saw significant improvements from Jessup (13.3 points, 3.7 rebounds, and 1.2 steals) and Sam Froling (8.9 points, 7.4 rebounds, and 1.1 blocks), who had bounced back from a injury plagued season to become a major part of the frontcourt rotation.
+After playing for the Golden State Warriors in the 2021 NBA Summer League, Justinian Jessup re-joined the Hawks for the second season of his NBL Next Stars contract.
+Illawarra saw significant improvements from Jessup (13.3 points, 3.7 rebounds, and 1.2 steals) and Sam Froling (8.9 points, 7.4 rebounds, and 1.1 blocks), who bounced back from an injury-plagued season to become key parts of the rotation.

 NEW ZEALAND BREAKERS